 Can I bring someone?

-Yes – family members and significant others who are supporting you are always welcome.
-We simply request that those guests that do not identify as a Jew of Color or Black, Indigenous, or as a person of color respect the focus of the space, which is for Jews of Color.
+Yes – family members and significant others who support you are always welcome.
+We request that guests who do not identify as directly impacted by racism, colonialism, and/or Ashkenazi dominance respect the focus of the space.

 I may not be “directly impacted,” but my child is — should we come?

 Absolutely!
-We want to make sure that kids of color can be supported in our community, though the programming has so far centered on adult-oriented programming.
+We want kids of color to be supported in our community.
 We do request that white parents respect the focus of the space and remain open to growth and learning opportunities from the space.

 What’s Ashkenazi dominance?